lubojr/naucse.python.cz/lessons/beginners-en/install/index.md

 We will do two things in this section:

-* We will install Python and Conda
+* We will install Python
 * We will create virtual environment
 * We will give Python a test run.